 Machine learning (ML) uses algorithms built around ‘features’, which are essential parameters of significance relating to a data set.
 With these algorithms, machines then learn from a given set of examples to produce ‘intelligent’ outputs.
 In network management, ML could consist of algorithms with features such as user types, network attributes such as speeds, jitter and throughput and traffic information such as packet size or source address.
 The use of ML requires deep knowledge about the field of application.
 That means network managers have to ensure that the algorithms are developed by experienced experts with deep know-how in areas of network management.
 ML depends on the correct identification of features and the correct translation of the algorithms.

-The incorporation of machine learning and deep learning in R&S®PACE 2 allows for Encrypted Traffic Intelligence (ETI).
-ETI delivers visibility for encrypted traffic and tackles the loss of traffic visibility experienced by traditional DPI methodologies.
+The incorporation of machine learning and deep learning in our next-gen DPI software allows for Encrypted Traffic Intelligence (ETI).
+ETI delivers encrypted traffic visibility and tackles the loss of traffic visibility experienced by traditional DPI methodologies.
 Combined with pattern matching, behavioral analysis and statistical/heuristic analysis, ML and DL, with their optimized algorithms and models for real-time processing, leverage operators’ ever-expanding data sets to identify features that can be used to detect the underlying traffic.
 Possible features include known denominators such as specific signature patterns or attributes such as latency or a flow’s entropy.
 Features can also be previously unknown to current tools such as a distinct flow pattern indicative of certain malware or a specific flow entropy indicative of an application type.

-The superior intelligence introduced by ML and DL enables R&S®PACE 2 to address various developments in encrypted traffic.
+The superior intelligence introduced by ML and DL enables our DPI software to address various developments in encrypted traffic.
 This includes the introduction of the latest encryption methods such as TLS 1.3, TLS 1.3 0-RTT, ESNI, DNS over TLS and DNS over HTTPS.
-The capabilities introduced by ML and DL not only address challenges surrounding the identification of encrypted traffic, they also deliver real-time traffic and application awareness for general traffic, which complements policy control engines, network packet brokers and security applications such as firewalls, web filtering and ATP systems.
-Especially in security applications, a mix of advanced ML algorithms combined with different DL layers is crucial in identifying novel application types and network threats.
+The capabilities introduced by ML and DL not only address challenges surrounding the identification of encrypted traffic, they also deliver real-time traffic and application intelligence for general traffic, which complements policy control engines, network packet brokers and security applications such as firewalls, web filtering and ATP systems.
+Especially in security applications, a mix of advanced machine learning algorithms combined with different deep learning layers is crucial in identifying novel application types and network threats.
 This is also important in detecting subtle attacks, the increase in use of certain applications or shifts in application usage patterns, all of which are typically not visible for standard monitoring tools.
 While ML automates all these and helps unearth weak or inaccurate signatures, DL works through its many layers to automatically extract higher-level features with which network algorithms can be enhanced.

-Rohde & Schwarz is already making great strides in both ML and DL by collaborating with top universities and its own distinguished team of data scientists who deploy advanced statistical and classical ML, high-dimensional data analysis and DL to future-proof R&S®PACE 2 for new developments in the IP space, specifically in traffic encryption.
+ipoque is already making great strides in both ML and DL by collaborating with top universities and its own distinguished team of data scientists who deploy advanced statistical and classical ML, high-dimensional data analysis and DL to future-proof our DPI software to enable encrypted traffic management and encrypted traffic visbility.

-Operators looking to enhance their traffic detection capabilities with ML and DL will benefit by incorporating R&S®PACE 2.
-The solution can be embedded as software into any existing infrastructure, at any point in the network, or by deploying network solutions that are already a part of the cutting-edge DPI solution.
+Operators looking to enhance their traffic management capabilities with ML and DL will benefit from incorporating our DPI software.
+The software can be embedded into any existing infrastructure, at any point in the network.
 R&S®PACE 2 enables operators to tap into the unlimited insights promised by the continuous advancements in the artificial intelligence space, In doing so, operators can drive the creation of a truly intelligent network capable of managing and sustaining itself in the future.